Okanagan Pole Dance + Aerial Fitness is an authorized distributor and affiliate for the national industry leader in poles, X Pole.

 Follow the comprehensive manual provided by Xpole which will come with it - and read it all!
 It's very helpful!
 Additionally there are lots of online videos that provide a good visual aid on the Xpole Tech Support page and many topics covered on their FAQ page.

-We definitely suggest you always learn your new pole tricks in studio with us where a qualified and educated instructor can teach you the proper technique and spot you until your are proficient in it, and then practicing it at home.
-If group classes are not your jam or if you are coming from out of town, consider a private lesson instead!
+We definitely suggest you always learn your new pole tricks with a qualified and educated instructor can teach you the proper technique and spot you until your are proficient in it, and then practicing it at home.

 We hope you found this helpful and if you use any of the links on this page to make your purchase, we do receive a small commission for the referral, so we do appreciate if you return here when you are ready to make your purchase.
 Thank you so much! :D